crackCodeLogn/twm-mkt-eq-service/README.md

 4. Set a variable in your system for ```TWM_HOME_PARENT```, which defines a project structure defined in the ```twm-mkt-eq-service/bin/twm-mkt-eq-service.sh```
 5. Make sure you have java configured.
-6. Indian market only.
+6. <b>Indian market only</b>.
 This also considers the EMH - Efficient Market Hypothesis, which assumes that the stock price on NSE and BSE are the same.

 ## Starting the application locally